-Perl v5.18 allows you to define named subroutines that exist only in the current lexical scope.
+Lexical subroutines are a stable feature starting with v5.26 Perl v5.18 allows you to define named subroutines that exist only in the current lexical scope.
 These act (almost) just like the regular named subroutines that you already know about from Learning Perl, but also like the lexical variables that have limited effect.
-The problem is that the feature is almost irredeemably broken, which you’ll […]
+The problem is […]

 Perl v5.20 continues to clean up and optimize its internals.
 Now perl optimizes a series of lexical variable declarations into a single list declaration.